Writing nodes using C#

 Dynamic enums are useful in cases where you want to offer users a list of items to choose from, where the entries of that list may change during runtime.
 A typical example are nodes that give access to hardware devices that can be plugged in and removed anytime.

-Consider a normal enum in c#:
+Consider a normal enum in C#:

 enum MyEnum = { Foo, Bar }